Krzysztof Miszczak: Biography

 Son of Ryszard Miszczak (of the Kucharski family) and Stanisława, daughter of Wacław and Cecylia Szewczyk.

-Obtained the degree of Master of Political Sciences (1988), Doctor of Philosophy (cum laude) at the Ludwig Maximilian University of Munich (1993) for his dissertation entitled "Deklarationen und Realitäten.
+Obtained the degree of Master of Political Sciences (1988), Doctor of Philosophy (cum laude) at LMU Munich (1993) for his dissertation entitled "Deklarationen und Realitäten.
 Die Beziehungen zwischen der Bundesrepublik Deutschland und der (Volks-) Republik Polen von der Unterzeichnung des Warschauer Vertrages bis zum Abkommen über gute Nachbarschaft und freundschaftliche Zusammenarbeit (1970-91)".

-In 2013 he obtained the post-doctoral degree in social sciences (major in political sciences) at the Adam Mickiewicz University in Poznań for his dissertation entitled "Foreign policy, security policy and the policy of protecting the government coalition SPD-Sojusz 90/Green Party during the years 1998-2005" which was reviewed by professors Erhard Cziomer and Bogdan Koszel.
+In 2013, he obtained the post-doctoral degree in social sciences (major in political sciences) at the Adam Mickiewicz University in Poznań for his dissertation entitled "Foreign policy, security policy and the policy of protecting the government coalition SPD-Sojusz 90/Green Party during the years 1998-2005" which was reviewed by professors Erhard Cziomer and Bogdan Koszel.

 From 2014 professor extraordinarius at the European Law Faculty and Institute of Law of the Warsaw School of Economics.

-He was a guest lecturer at the universities in Munich, Marburg, Augsburg, Hamburg, Cologne, Bonn, and Jena.
+He was a guest lecturer at LMU Munich, Marburg University, the University of Augsburg, the University of Hamburg, the University of Cologne, the University of Bonn, and the University of Jena.

-From 1995 he has been associated with the Ministry of Foreign Affairs of the Republic of Poland.
+From 1995, he has been associated with the Ministry of Foreign Affairs of the Republic of Poland.
 During the years 1996-2001 he was the Counsellor and Minister Plenipotentiary, Deputy Polish Ambassador in the Federal Republic of Germany, and Manager of the Cologne branch of the Polish Embassy.
 He was the Director of the Department of European Security Policy in the Ministry of Foreign Affairs of the Republic of Poland (2001–2002).
-From 2005 to 2007 he was the Director of the Department of Foreign Affairs in The Chancellery of the Prime Minister, Director of the Department of International Policy in The Chancellery of the Prime Minister, and then again the Director of the Department of Foreign Affairs in The Chancellery of the Prime Minister (he held this job during the term of Prime Minister Kazimierz Marcinkiewicz and Prime Minister Jarosław Kaczyński).
-From 2002 to 2006 he was the director of the "European Funds" magazine.
-From February 2008 to November 2013 he was the Director of the Office of the Prime Minister's Plenipotentiary for International Dialogue (under Minister Władysław Bartoszewski).
+From 2005 to 2007, he was the Director of the Department of Foreign Affairs in The Chancellery of the Prime Minister, Director of the Department of International Policy in The Chancellery of the Prime Minister, and then again the Director of the Department of Foreign Affairs in The Chancellery of the Prime Minister (he held this job during the term of Prime Minister Kazimierz Marcinkiewicz and Prime Minister Jarosław Kaczyński).
+From 2002 to 2006, he was the director of the "European Funds" magazine.
+From February 2008 to November 2013, he was the Director of the Office of the Prime Minister's Plenipotentiary for International Dialogue (under Minister Władysław Bartoszewski).

-During the years 2009-2013 he was the Chairman of the Polish-German Forum.
+During the years 2009-2013, he was the Chairman of the Polish-German Forum.

-From December 2013 he has worked as director and member of the board of the Foundation for Polish-German Cooperation and Counsellor General to the Prime Minister at The Chancellery of the Prime Minister.
+From December 2013, he has worked as director and member of the board of the Foundation for Polish-German Cooperation and Counsellor General to the Prime Minister at The Chancellery of the Prime Minister.
 At the same time from 2009 he has been the Chairman of the Foundation for Polish-German Reconciliation.
 Member of the Euro-Atlantic Association, from 2015 member of the scientific council of the Institute for Western Affairs in Poznań.
 From January 2015 member of the Programme Council "Economic and Political Thought of the Łazarski University".